tomgxz/CupSwapper/README.md

    where each "path" in the list contains two letters reffering to the cups to be swapped.
 In the init file, it takes it as an argument to the `swapper()` function, and in the scene.py file, it takes it as the `PATHS` variable defined near the top if the file.

+To run the scene.py file so that it generates the video, you will first need to clone the repository to your local computer and install [Manim](www.github.com/3b1b/manim/) (instructions for installing [Manim](www.github.com/3b1b/manim/) can be found [here](https://docs.manim.community/en/stable/installation.html)).
+After this, open  cmd, navigate to the directory containing scene.py, and run this command: `python -m manim -pql scene.py CupSwapperScene` (can also be found commented at the bottom of scene.py).
+The code will then generate the video.